she created worlds that she could understand

 SCD impacts a specific area of language called pragmatics.
 This is the use of language in social interactions.

-Social communication disorder is a brain-based condition – where the brain hasn't developed in a typical way.
+Social communication disorder is a brain-based condition – where the brain hasn't developed in a neurotypical way.

 People with SCD have trouble following the “rules” of spoken communication.
 They may take over conversations and interrupt a lot.
 Some say things that are off-topic.
 Others hesitate to talk at all.